-This page contains some common issues you can run into and their solutions.
+This page contains some common seen issues and their solutions.

-This error signifies that the server rejected your log in attempt, check the following things:
+This error signifies that the server rejected a log in attempt, check the following things:

 @) is spelled correctly.